mohamedzakigithub/cryptofolio/README.md

 ## Description
 <hr/>
         This application lets users to signup a new account and sign in using the created account to have access to their dashboard.
         The "Manage your Post" section contains "Add a New Post" functions and user can add a post.
-They can also edit and delete a particular post which updates the posts shown in the main page of the website.
+They can also edit and delete a particular post which updates the posts shown in the main page of the website

 <hr/>
 <br>